pkiourti/patient_monitor/README.md

 #### DeviceAssignment Table
 - Id
 - UserId
+- AssignedBy
 - AssignedAt
-- AssignedBy
-- UpdatedAt (will be when the device was removed for that patient)
+- UpdatedAt (will be used when the device was removed for that patient)